Christianization of Lithuania: Early contacts with Christianity

 Lithuanians' contacts with the Christian religion predated the establishment of the Duchy of Lithuania in the 13th century.
 The first known record of the name Lithuania (Litua), recorded in the Annals of Quedlinburg in 1009, relates to the mission led by Bruno of Querfurt, who baptised several rulers of the Yotvingians, a nearby Baltic tribe.
-Nonetheless Bruno didn't reach Lithuania proper.
+Nonetheless Bruno did not reach Lithuania proper.

 Lithuanians had more active contacts with the Kievan Rus' and subsequent Eastern Slavic states, which had adopted Eastern Orthodox Christianity following the Christianization of Kievan Rus' in the 10th century.
 From the 12th century onwards, Orthodox missions reached Latgale and Nalšia, directed from Novgorod, Pskov, and Polotsk.
 By the end of that century, Catholic missionaries began arriving in the Baltic territories, with Saint Meinhard, the Bishop of Livonia, as a pioneer.

 As the dukes of Lithuania extended their dominion eastwards, the influence of the Slavic states on their culture increased.
 Their subordinates and the people followed their example, borrowing, for instance, many of the East Slavic versions of Christian names in the 11th–12th centuries.
 This borrowing became increasingly widespread among the pagan population in Aukštaitija, though much less so in Samogitia.
 The influence of Orthodox Christianity on pagan Lithuanian culture is evidenced in about one-third of present-day Lithuanian surnames which are constructed from baptismal names are Old Church Slavonic in origin.
-In addition, the Lithuanian words for "church", "baptism", "Christmas" and "fast" are classed as loanwords from Ruthenian rather than Polish.
+In addition, the Lithuanian words for "church", "baptism", "Christmas" and "fast" are classed as loanwords from Russian rather than Polish.